cosmology/gh-pages/README.md

 Deployed demo can be found at  [**demo**](https://currency-market.herokuapp.com/)

-Currently the only real time poslling service is the forexe service, others use mock data hardcoded (real past 5 years history data).
+Currently the only real time polling service is the forex service, others use mock data hardcoded (real past 5 years history data).
-To see all the filtering features in action I had to add fake items.json path. so adding files on heroku is not working until I add another dyno or build another RESTapi app and serve it from heroku.
-The fake RESTful API services run locally just fine
+To see all the filtering features in action I had to add fake items.json path. so adding files on heroku is not working until I add another dyno or build another RESTful endpoints app and serve it from heroku.
+The fake RESTful API services run locally just fine.

 ## Installation